BrownSplifff/Undebated/README.md

 # Debate AI

-**Debate AI** is an interactive platform that uses the **OpenAI API** to simulate structured debates.
+**Debate AI** is an interactive platform that uses the **GROQ API** to simulate structured debates.
 It generates arguments and counterpoints in real time, helping users explore multiple perspectives, improve critical thinking, and engage in dynamic discussions on a wide range of topics.

 ## Features